jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

 locators along path:  [None, 'fc00:0:4444::', 'fc00:0:3333::', 'fc00:0:2222::', 'fc00:0:1111::', None]
 ```

-3. Try increasing the number of hops the graph may traverse:
+3. Optional: try increasing the number of hops the graph may traverse:

  ```
  for v, e, p in 1..8 outbound